ai-infrastructure-alliance/mltrl/mltrl_card.md

 #### Caveats, known edge cases, recommendations

 Additional notes to highlight — for example, this is a good place to call out potential biases, technical or knowledge debt, and other matters to be considered in later stages.

+#### MLTRL stage debrief

+Succinct summary of stage progress, in a question-response format that is specified at review time (or using defaults like those in the [MLTRL Card examples](examples/).